laspy/laspy/docs/index.rst

-.. pylas documentation master file, created by sphinx-quickstart on Wed Mar 28 09:00:58 2018.
+.. laspy documentation master file, created by sphinx-quickstart on Wed Mar 28 09:00:58 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 ===========================================
-pylas: Python library for lidar LAS/LAZ IO.
+laspy: Python library for lidar LAS/LAZ IO.
 ===========================================

-`LAS`_ (and it's compressed counterpart LAZ), is a popular format for lidar pointcloud and full waveform, pylas reads and writes these formats and provides a Python API via Numpy Arrays.
+`LAS`_ (and it's compressed counterpart LAZ), is a popular format for lidar pointcloud and full waveform, laspy reads and writes these formats and provides a Python API via Numpy Arrays.

 .. _LAS: https://www.asprs.org/committee-general/laser-las-file-format-exchange-activities.html